The Boutique Hotel Technology Guide for 2025

 - Chargeback management

 Integration with your PMS is critical.
 Stripe, Adyen, and hospitality-specific processors like Shift4 offer options.
+For a detailed fee breakdown comparing Stripe, Adyen, Worldpay, Elavon, and Square (including how OTA virtual cards change your effective rate), see the hotel payment processor comparison for 2026.

 Reputation Management